The Golden Root: Summary

-The last task given to her is to go to the ogress' sister's house and fetch a box of instruments from her, to be used in the future wedding of Truone-e-lampe with another wife.
+The last task given to her is to go to the ogress' sister's house and fetch a box of instruments from her, to be used in the future wedding of Truone-e-lampe with another bride.
 Following her husband's advice, she enters the sister's house, gives food to the horse and the dog, and compliments the door hinges.
 She then tricks the ogress's niece who goes with her into the oven instead of her, takes the box of instruments before the witch commands the door hinges, the horse and the dog to stop her.
 Parmetella, however, leaves unscathed due to her previous actions.
 At a safe distance from the witch, curiosity takes the best of her again as she opens the box; causing musical instruments to fly out in process.
 Truone-e-lampe fortunately reappears before her and, with a whistle, commands the instruments back into the box.

 Finally, the ogress mother prepares her son's wedding: she gives a torch to each of her seven daughters, and two to Parmetella to hold, and places her near a well so that, when she falls asleep, she may fall into it.
 Truone-e-lampe's ugly bride passes by Parmetella and mocks her for not kissing the bridegroom after claiming she has kissed a herdsman for some chestnuts.
 Truone-e-lampe overhears the bride's confession and fumes silently.
 After the wedding party is over, in his nuptial chambers, Truone-e-lampe kills his bride.

 The ogress mother later sees her son in Parmetella's arms.
 Infuriated, she decides to conspire with her sister to get rid of her.
 When she enters her sister's house, the ogress discovers that, out of grief for losing her baby, her sister has jumped into the oven to die alongside her.
 The ogress turns into a ram and butts its head against the wall, leaving her fate unknown.
 Truone-e-lampe and Parmetella ultimately make peace with their sisters-in-law and live happily.